npg70/galbreath-old/README.md

 * [Robert Galbreath](/people/galbreath-robert-1778.md) b.
 1778 immigrated to Clermont County, Ohio, USA in 1818
 * [Margaret Galbreath](/people/galbreath-margaret-1771.md), b.
 1771 immigrated to New Brunswick, Canada in 1821

-## David Galbreath / Mary Greenlees

-[David Galbreath](/people/galbreath-david-1793.md) and Mary Greenless.
-Under investigation.
-Appears some? all? moved to Ontario, Canada.
-May or may not son of
-[David Galbreath](/people/galbreath-david-1755.md) and Mary Flemming which would make then descendants of James Galbreath / Mary Nielson above.

 ## William Galbreath b.
 1736 / Margaret Dunlop

 The children and grandchildren of [William Galbreath](/people/galbreath-william-1736.md) and Margaret Dunlop were influential in government and industry in Campbeltown and Glasgow.